OCSInventory-NG/OCSInventory-SNMP-Scanner/README.md

 	- `log_level` : the log level to use (INFO, DEBUG, WARNING, ERROR, CRITICAL)
 	- `identifier` : the unique name of the scanner.
 This field will be used to identify the scanner in the OCS server's database.
 Not used in `offline` mode

-The `communities.json` JSON file contains the SNMP configurations for the scanner, it contains a list of communities.
+The `communities.json` JSON file contains the SNMP configurations for the scanner.
 Refer to the [SNMP Configuration](#SNMP-configuration-(mandatory)) section for more information on the mandatory fields.
 By default, the file also contains default configurations that you can copy and modify.
 Multiple communities can be defined in the file, the scanner will use the `subnets` field to determine which community to use to scan a device.
+> Tip : the `/snmp/config/` API endpoint can be used to retrieve existing SNMP configurations from the OCS server and update the `configs.json` file.

 #### Running the scanner
 TODO : depends on how the module will run (service, cron job, etc.).